kyzylmonteiro/Mitnick/README.md

 - encryption

 ### Mitnick's Approach
-Every time an image is sent
+Every time an image is sent:
 ```python
 if(checkIfHashPresent(image) == False):
     # hash not present .... i.e. new image